-To meet these and similar challenges, there is a need for smart flexible solutions that can utilize collaborative technologies and digital learning resources.
+To meet these and similar challenges there is a need for smart flexible solutions that can utilize collaborative technologies and digital learning resources.
 These are some of the hallmarks of smart education [1], which is a central concept within Smart universities.
-By 'Smart university' we mean a university that 'involves a comprehensive modernization of all educational processes' [2].
+By 'Smart university' we understand a university that 'involves a comprehensive modernization of all educational processes' [2].
 A smart university exhibits a number of various 'smartness levels' or 'smartness features', such as adaptation, sensing, inferring, self-learning, anticipation, self-organization and restructuring [3].

 In the work presented here, we focus primarily on the "Adaptation level" within the smart university framework [3].
 The adaptation level concerns issues like the ability to modify teaching and learning strategies to better operate and perform the main business and educational functions.
-In our case, it is about adapting to the challenge of preparing the students for the changing situations in health care as well as about how we can modify our learning strategies to give students ample time on task with individual patients and preparing them better for team based work along various patient trajectories.
-In particular, we have focused on the adaptation to the new platforms and technologies, variation in interfaces, and a new style of learning and teaching.
+In our case, it is about adapting to the challenge of preparing the students for the changing situations in health care and how we can modify our learning strategies to give the student enough time on task with patients and preparing them better for team based work along various patient trajectories.
+In particular, we have focused on the adaptation to the new platforms and technologies, variation in interfaces and a new style of learning and teaching.

 Our solution has been to use Virtual Reality (VR) and to create a smart virtual learning environment.
 We thus use virtual "technology supported learning environments that make adaptations and provide adequate support" [4].
-We have aimed to make a virtual learning environment that will support student learning by providing adaptive and flexible solutions for practicing a variety of clinical situations at the students' own pace, adjusting to the student's level of expertise and scheduling limitations.
+We have aimed at making virtual learning environment that will support student learning by providing adaptive and flexible solutions for practicing a variety of clinical situations at the students' own pace, adjusting to the student's level of expertise and scheduling limitations.

-Based on information through contacts, web sites, and publications referenced in the next section, it is evident that several world leading universities and hospitals, especially in the US, UK, Australia, and New Zealand, have adopted 3D virtual simulation as a part of their educational programs.
-Examples include virtual hospitals/medical faculties at the University of South Florida, Imperial College of London, and Auckland University Hospital.
-Such environments typically include an array of different facilities such as emergency rooms, intensive care units, nursing simulations, and general information for the public.
-Other examples include the Maternity Ward at Nottingham University and the Emergency Preparedness Training at University of Illinois (secondlife.com).
+Based on information through contacts, web sites and publications referenced in the next section, it is evident that several world leading universities and hospitals, especially in the US, UK, Australia, and New Zealand have adopted 3D virtual simulation as a part of their educational programs.
+Examples include virtual hospitals/medical faculties at University of South Florida, Imperial College of London, and Auckland University Hospital.
+Such environments typically include an array of different facilities, such as emergency room, intensive care unit, nursing simulation, and general information for the public.
+Other examples include Maternity Ward at Nottingham University and Emergency Preparedness Training at University of Illinois (secondlife.com).

-Our own initiative has been partly inspired by these projects but seeks to achieve a more coherent approach to the development of smart online virtual educational solutions that are embedded in a holistic system to make them more accessible and easier to use.
-This is done by utilizing an established and integrated framework.
+Our own initiative has been partly inspired by these projects but seeks to achieve a more coherent approach to the development of smart online virtual educational solutions that are embedded in a holistic system to make them more accessible and easier to use by being within a known and integrated framework.